 - Chronic pain

-If it’s difficult to get an appointment with your NHS GP where only 10 minutes is allotted to each patient, it may be worth considering seeking the services of a private GP.
+If it’s difficult to get an appointment with your NHS GP where only 10 minutes is allotted to each patient, it may be worth considering seeking the services of a private GP, or for women to seek advice from a gynaecologist with a specialist interest in hormones and sleep - such as Mr Neale Watson.

 Most GPs who operate on a private basis usually spend at least 30 minutes with each patient, allowing for an in-depth exploration of health problems and more chances of well-targeted treatment.